chinamike65/hugo-tuolesi/content/book4/book4en.md

 86

-(6) The faults of afflictions
+##### （6）The faults of afflictions

-We have already learned that afflictions are the main cause of the circulation of samsara, and the cause is extremely harmful.
+We have already learned that afflictions are the main cause of the cycle of samsara, and the cause is extremely harmful.

 Not only that, but even for the present world, troubles, and afflictions, there are serious faults.

 It is stated in the "Jing Zhuang Lun":

-Anxiety is bad, self-defeating, he breaks the pure precepts, retreats, loses, benefits, Dharma protector
+Anxiety is bad, self-defeating,

+he breaks the pure precepts, retreats, loses, benefits, Dharma protector

-Dou Zheng is notorious for his life, and he has no time in his life.
+Dou Zheng is notorious for his life,

+and he has no time in his life.

+---

 Having troubles will not only make oneself suffer in this life and the future, but also annoy others, destroy all the good roots and merits of oneself, and even break the precepts;